md-zaman/docker-learning/Mosh/Readme.md.txt

     chmod o+x deploy.sh
     - changes permission for others to execute

 5. Variations of the above command.
-We will only use an example to understand chmod og+x+w-r deploy.sh
+We will only use an example to
+    understand:

+    chmod og+x+w-r deploy.sh
     - changes permission for others and group; adds execute; adds write;
         removes read permissions.